Volorf/XR-Emitter/README.md

         XREmitterR.OnTriggerButtonPressed -= SetBoxVisability;
     }

-    // The signature of the method the same as the event stream we want to subscribe it to. private void SetBoxVisability (bool b)
+    // The signature of the method the same as the event stream we want to subscribe to. private void SetBoxVisability (bool b)
     {
         if (_lastTriggerButtonState == b) return;